CLO-EvoBio/ddRAD_analysis/denovo.md

 cd denovo_final
 ```

-*remember if you have logged in for a new session you will need to run
+*Remember if you have logged in for a new session you will need to run
 the commands to add Stacks 2 to your path again.*

 Run the denovo pipeline with all of your samples and your chosen M/n